 unify your disparate inventory.

-As with your audience data, unifying your ad inventory into a single DSP can help bring clarity to an otherwise chaotic process, in addition to transparency around what your ad dollars buy and where those ads appear.
+As with your audience data, unifying your ad inventory into a single DSP can help to bring clarity to an otherwise chaotic process, in addition to transparency around what your ad dollars buy and where those ads appear.
 Consolidated inventory gives you access to all the sites your audiences visit, including both standard and more highly targeted premium media offerings, on a global scale.
-With sports, news, and entertainment sites like NY Times, Washington Post, ESPN, and TED at your fingertips — in addition to the standard inventory most DSPs manage — you can simplify media buying and extend your audience reach.
+With sports, news and entertainment sites like NY Times, Washington Post, ESPN and TED at your fingertips — in addition to the standard inventory most DSPs manage — you can simplify media buying and extend your audience reach.

 But combining your inventory is only half the story.
-You need to make sure you have access to the right inventory, so you can ensure that your ads are safe from displaying alongside objectionable content.
+You need to make sure you have access to the right inventory, so you can ensure that your ads are safe from displaying with objectionable content.
 As an advertiser, your main objective is to build trust with your audience so they’ll be open to your message and will look favorably upon your brand.
 It’s difficult to build trust, however, if your ad shows up next to content that doesn’t align with your customers’ values.

 Be sure your DSP has safeguards in place to protect your brand, allowing you to access a filtered inventory of reputable sites for bidding.
 Layer on audience targeting so you can feel confident you’re reaching consumers in the right environment.
-And finally, use pre-bid decisioning to analyze URLs, semantics, images, links, and metadata of potential media placements so you can catch any brand safety issues before you place your ads.
+And finally, use pre-bid decisioning to analyse URLs, semantics, images, links and metadata of potential media placements so you can catch any brand safety issues before you place your ads.